Program Information

 PhD

-Do you provide some sort of funding/assistantship to international students accepted to the Ph.D. in Bioinformatics and Data Science?
+Is funding available to international students accepted to the Ph.D. in Bioinformatics and Data Science?

 What is the funding mechanism for the PhD?

 Applications for the PhD will be reviewed by the Bioinformatics Admissions Committee.
 Students are recommended to apply for a thorough admissions review.
 Admissions into the PhD is conditional upon finding a faculty mentor that can support a Research Assistantship (RA).
+While an RA position is the primary funding mechanism, students sometimes serve in Teaching Assistant (TA) roles.

 MS